dwjbosman/dwjbosman.github.io.src/content/posts/2018-09-22/index.md

     phase_step_divisor  = sample_rate
     phase_step_divisor -> 48000

-    using the integer frequency_scaled in stead of the floating point frequency:
+    using frequency_scaled (an integer value) instead of the floating point frequency:

     phase_step_numerator_incl_decimal  = ( power2_phase_space_size * frequency_scaled ) / power2_phase_step
     phase_step_numerator_incl_decimal  = shift_right ( power2_phase_space_size * frequency_scaled, power2_phase_step_bits)
     phase_step_numerator_incl_decimal -> 3691053056

-As phase_step_fp is larger then one the numerator is larger then the divisor.
+The fact that phase_step_fp is larger than one implies that the numerator is larger than the divisor.
 To get the fractional part without the decimal part the decimal value is subtracted:

     phase_step_numerator  = phase_step_numerator_incl_decimal - phase_step_decimal * sample_rate
     phase_step_numerator -> 45056

-Lastly assert that the numerator is indeed equal to the fractional part of phase_step_fp:
+Assert that the rational number is indeed the fractional part of phase_step_fp:

     phase_step_fp -> 76896.93867
     phase_step_numerator / phase_step_divisor -> 0.93867

+In the earlier described corner cases it could be that the numerator is still larger than the divider after subtraction of the decimal part.
+It will however always be smaller than 2 * divider.
+So when the numerator is larger than the divider it is possible to simply subtract the divider once to get the numerator corresponding to the fractional part.
+In that case the phase_step_decimal value is increased by one.

-The sine [phase step](https://docs.google.com/spreadsheets/d/1zl4uNqo22D30khxiX1On5RydeTHjTQGgfvHI6CXL8H8/edit?usp=sharing)  calculations in this section can also be found on Google sheets
+The sine [phase step](https://docs.google.com/spreadsheets/d/1zl4uNqo22D30khxiX1On5RydeTHjTQGgfvHI6CXL8H8/edit?usp=sharing)  calculations in this section can also be found on Google sheets.

-# Implementation
+# VHDL Design

+A sine wave can have its own amplitude, phase offset and frequency.
+The frequency is stored as a decimal, fractional pair.
+The oscillator state contains the current decimal phase and current fractional phase.
+The design uses two entities:
+## Phase Step Calculator

+Input is a scaled frequency.
+Output is the decimal phase step and fractional phase step.

+The phase step calculator is designed separate from the sine generator itself.
+In the future multiple sine generators will read their paremeters from a RAM.
+The phase step calculator will write its results to the RAM.

+## Sine generator

+The sine generator uses TODO as a sub component to calculate the sine values given a phase value.
+It's input will be amplitude, phase offset, decimal phase step and fractional phase step.
+Its output will be a sine sample.

-The implementation will use the calculated values as follows:
+The implementation will use the decimal phase step and fractional phase step values as follows:
   * Each sample the phase will be increased with the decimal part: phase_step_decimal
   * Each sample the phase_step_numerator will be added to a counter.
-When the counter value is above the phase_step_divisor value the phase will be advanced by one and the counter is decreased by the divisor.
+When the counter value is above the phase_step_divisor (the sample rate) value then the phase will be advanced by one and the counter is decreased by the divisor.

+#Implementation